olanigan/pipecat-hackathon/README.md

    npm run dev
    ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to access the AI research copilot interface.

-### Deploying to production?
+### Deploying to production

 Follow the instructions to [deploying the server](https://docs.pipecat.ai/deployment/overview) and [deploying the frontend app](https://vercel.com/docs/frameworks/full-stack/nextjs).